Education

 View Dr. Miriam Shelef’s publications on NCBI My Bibliography

 Dr. Shelef leads a basic translational research program focused on solving the mysteries of how and why systemic autoimmunity develops and persists in order to guide the discovery of better clinical tests and improved treatments.
 To this end, there are currently two major research directions in her lab.
 First, her research group aims to define the role of citrullination and the citrullinating peptidylarginine deiminase enzymes in immunity, inflammation, and arthritis.
-Second, her research team uses traditional methodology and cutting-edge high density array technology with innovative statistical methods to discover new autoantibody targets as well as novel features of antibody and autoantibody reactivity in rheumatoid arthritis, systemic lupus erythematosus, and other autoimmune diseases.
+Second, her research team is discovering new autoantibody targets as well as novel features of antibody and autoantibody reactivity in rheumatoid arthritis, COVID-19, systemic lupus erythematosus, and other diseases.
 Her research is and has been supported by the Rheumatology Research Foundation, the NIH NIAMS, the Wisconsin Partnership Program, the Doris Duke Charitable Foundation, the Congressionally Directed Medical Research Programs, and the University of Wisconsin.